PGEHackathon/data2023/README.md

 ### Required Hackathon Submissions

-<span style='color:red'>Links below will be changed when all files are pushed to github</span>

 By January 22 at 12:00 noon each team must submit:

-* **Solution Table** - a .csv file with your predictions for the **test cases** using the template given in [Sample_Submission.csv](Sample_Submission.csv) in this directory.
+* **Solution Table** - a .csv file with your predictions for the **test cases** using the template given in [solution.csv](solution.csv) in this directory.

-    * the file must be named 'solution.csv' with final values in a commit and then pushed to Github (folder [scoring/submission](https://github.com/PGEHackathon/data/tree/master/scoring/submission)) for the automated scoring.
+    * the file must be named `solution.csv` with final values in a commit and then pushed to Github for automated scoring.

-* **Python Workflow and Associated Files** - committed to this repository with the workflow as a Jupyter Notebook .ipynb file along with all data files required to reproduce your team's solutions.
+* **Python Workflow and Associated Files** - committed to this repository with the workflow as a Jupyter Notebook `.ipynb` file along with all data files required to reproduce your team's solutions.
 The submitted workflow Jupyter Notebook should follow the format of the provided template [Hackathon_ProjectTemplate](https://github.com/PGEHackathon/resources/blob/main/Hackathon_ProjectTemplate.ipynb) for enhanced workflow communication and code readibility.

-    * the file must be named 'xxxx.ipynb' and pushed to GitHub (folder [scoring/workflow](scoring/workflow) for review and scoring (for code readability) by the hackathon architects, , where **xxxx** is your team name.
+    * the file must be named 'xxxx.ipynb' and pushed to GitHub for review and scoring (for code readability) by the hackathon architects, where **xxxx** is your team name.

 * **Presentation** - a PowerPoint slide deck .PPTX file for your team's final presentation to our judges.
 The submitted presentation should follow the format of the provided example presentation [Hackathon_PresentationTemplate](https://github.com/PGEHackathon/resources/blob/master/Hackathon_PresentationTemplate.pptx).

-    * the file must be named 'xxxx.pptx' and pushed to GitHub (folder [scoring/presentation](scoring/presentation) for review by the judges, where **xxxx** is your team name.
+    * the file must be named 'xxxx.pptx' and pushed to GitHub for review by the judges, where **xxxx** is your team name.

 The Workflow, and Presentation templates are in the [PGEHackathon/resources](https://github.com/PGEHackathon/resources) repository.
-Use the solution.csv file (in this directory) to record your solution.
+Use the [solution.csv](solution.csv) file (in this directory) to record your solution.